nokia/AttestationEngine/docs/docker2.md

 # Running with Docker 2

-Read the section on building the core components first, then move to this which describes everything in turn
+Read the section on building the components first, then move to this which describes everything in turn.

 # Building